-Snapshot data offers a high-level overview of basic, yet critical, information that can be effectively synthesized to provide a composite picture of the Los Medanos College service area.
-While the College serves residents who live in communities other than the four cities included in this snapshot, this data illustrates the general environmental conditions within the service area.
+Snapshot data offer a high-level overview of basic, yet critical, information that can be effectively synthesized to provide a composite picture of the Los Medanos College service area.
+While the College serves residents who live in communities other than the four cities included in this snapshot, these data illustrate the general environmental conditions within the service area.